 - 1/2 cup all-purpose flour

-- 1/3 cup plus 1 tablespoon butter or margarine, melted, divided
+- 1/3 cup plus 1 tablespoon butter, melted, divided

 - 1 teaspoon celery salt